 Why did you apply for this position?
 Why do you want to work for this company?
 What do you expect to be doing in five years?
 Describe a challenging situation you have faced….

-According to a recent article on Forbes, all of these questions are variations on the same three, and those three are the only ones that matter.
-They are:
+According to a recent article on Forbes, all of these are used to answer these three important questions:

 These are the three things that hiring managers really want to know.

 Geoff Bagg, CEO of Bagg Group, says these questions “address the three essential considerations when hiring: skills, drive, and fit.”
 But they’re not good questions to actually ask because “they don’t require the candidate to provide a genuine, thought-out response.”

 So true.
 What’s to say beyond “Yes” or “I think/hope so”?
 Or “Probably not but I really need the work and nobody else wants me.”
 (Don’t ever say that.)

 So, instead of “Can we tolerate working with you?” or “Can you do the job?” they might ask you to “describe your manner of dealing with conflict” and to provide an example.

 Bad: “I say nothing then bide my time until the opportunity for passive aggressive retaliation arises.”